-Wo uld the Project: Potentially Significant Less than Significant with Less than Significant No Impact mpact Mitigation Impact a) 1 1 2 Exceed wastewater treatment restrictions or standards of the applicable Regional Water Quality Control Board? b) 1 1 1 1 0 Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c)] 1 6 6 Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) 1 t Have sufficient water supplies available to serve the project from existing entitlements and resources or are new or expanded entitlements needed? \boxtimes e) Result in a determination wastewater treatment pro serves or may serve the p has adequate capacity to project's anticipated dem addition to the provider's commitments? , by the vider that roject that it service the and, in existing f) Be served by a landfill w permitted capacity to acc project's solid waste disp ith sufficient ommodate the osal needs? \boxtimes g) Comply with federal, stat statutes and regulations a solid waste? e, and local s they relate to \boxtimes
+Would the Project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact a) Exceed wastewater treatment restrictions or standards of the applicable Regional Water Quality Control Board? \boxtimes b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources or are new or expanded entitlements needed? \boxtimes e) Result in a determination, by the wastewater treatment provider that serves or may serve the project that it has adequate capacity to service the project's anticipated demand, in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations as they relate to solid waste? \boxtimes

 - a) Wastewater produced within the Proposed Project site will not cause the Park to exceed the threshold of 20,000 gallons/day, currently allowable by the RWQCB, as the replacement of one toilet and one sink will result in the same if not lower quantity of wastewater produced.
 The new toilet and sink will be just as efficient if not more efficient with water usage than the existing ones.
 As a result, this would be less than significant impact with mitigation. - b) The Proposed Project would not require the construction of new wastewater facilities and therefore will not result in impacts. - c) Stormwater drainage facilities may need to be improved due to the addition of impervious surface from expansion of the entrance road.
 However, landscaping planned for the kiosk area shall provide a permeable surface to lessen stormwater runoff.
 In addition, converting part of the trail adjacent to the entrance road into an elevated boardwalk will lessen soil compaction, which may lead to increased permeable surface that could also lessen runoff.
 BMPs, including temporary and possibly permanent, will be necessary due to the proximity of El Capitán Creek and the Pacific Ocean.
 This development would result in less than significant impact through the use of appropriate BMPs such as those found in Section 3.9.3 (Water Quality). - d) There would no increase in the demand for water by the Proposed Project due to the availability of water at the existing visitor center.
 This would result in no impact. - e) Wastewater treatment is provided within the Park by a series of septic systems.
 These systems currently provide adequate capacity for the wastewater produced during peak periods.
-Since no additional wastewater will be generated by the Proposed Project, additional capacity to treat wastewater will not need to be provided through new or existing facilities.
-No impact would occur to wastewater treatment providers as all waste is treated within the Park.
+Since no additional wastewater will be generated by the Proposed Project, additional capacity to treat wastewater will not need to be provided through new or

-- f) Any additional solid waste would be sufficiently accommodated by the existing landfill that is permitted to accept waste from El Capitán SB: the Tajiguas landfill.
+- existing facilities.
+No impact would occur to wastewater treatment providers as all waste is treated within the Park. - f) Any additional solid waste would be sufficiently accommodated by the existing landfill that is permitted to accept waste from El Capitán SB: the Tajiguas landfill.
 This would result in no impact. - g) The Proposed Project would comply with all statutes and regulations related to solid waste.
 No elements of the Proposed Project should prevent the ability to comply with statute and regulations related to solid waste.
 This would result in no impact.